ThunderDoraemonBolt/learning_info/KoreaU/ISC117/index.md

 # ISC117 Introduction to Korean Studies #
 ## Teaching Information ##
 - **Instructor**: Prof. Leighanne Kimberly Yuh ([leighanneyuh@gmail.com](mailto:leighanneyuh@gmail.com))
-- **Class Time**: Monday to Friday, 9:50 AM - 11:30 AM from June 26 to August 4, 2024
+- **Class Time**: Monday to Friday, 9:50 AM - 11:30 AM (HKT) from June 26 to August 4, 2024
-    - **Midterm Exam**: 09:50 AM - 11:30 AM on July 16, 2024
+    - **Midterm Exam**: 09:50 AM - 11:30 AM (HKT) on July 16, 2024
-    - **Final Exam**: 09:50 AM - 11:30 AM on July 31, 2024
+    - **Final Exam**: 09:50 AM - 11:30 AM (HKT) on July 31, 2024
 - **Location**: Online

 ## Course Description ##
-> The course helps to familiarize students with Korean culture, literature, film, music and society.
+The course helps to familiarize students with Korean culture, literature, film, music and society.
 It examines issues like the legacy of colonialism, gender and social issues in contemporary Korea, the Korean War & its aftermath, economic development & modernization, nationalism etc.

 ## Grading Scheme ##